Manly ferry wharf: Services

 To the south west of the main wharf is the Manly Hotel Wharf also known as the East Wharf, which from a transport perspective is regarded as part of Manly Wharf.
 Services from that wharf are shown as operating from platform 3 in the services below.

 The main wharf is served by Sydney Ferries and Manly Fast Ferry services to and from Circular Quay.
-The Hotel Wharf is served by Captain Cook Cruises and other My Fast Ferry services around Sydney Harbour.
+The Hotel Wharf is served by Captain Cook Cruises and other Fantasea Cruising services around Sydney Harbour.

-Interchanges
+Transport links

-Keolis Downer Northern Beaches operate services from The Esplanade and Belgrave Street.
+Keolis Downer Northern Beaches operates bus services from The Esplanade and Belgrave Street.
 In the 1980s, a bus interchange was built outside the wharf.
 It was demolished when the wharf was redeveloped and the stops moved further away.

 History

 The first wharf was constructed in 1856 on the same site as the present wharf.
 Lumby (2016) says the date was 1855, and the wharf built by English-born merchant and Manly enthusiast, Henry Gilbert Smith, who envisaged the place as a seaside resort.
 Smith bought up land in 1853 and eventually acquired an interest in steam ferries serving the locality.
 As well as building a house known as "Fairlight", Smith was responsible for cottages, a hotel, church, school, pleasure grounds and swimming baths.
 He also had much to do with planting the first Norfolk Island pines (Araucaria heterophylla) on the ocean front.

+In 1896, the first film ever made in Australia was Marius Sestier's Passengers Alighting from Ferry Brighton at Manly.
+The film, consisting of footage of the PS Brighton arriving at the wharf, premiered at the Salon Lumière on Pitt St (Australia's first cinema) on 27 October 1896.
+No copy is known to have survived.

 Prior to the construction of the first Spit Bridge in 1928, retired passenger ferries were used as cargo carriers.
 Following the closure of the cargo service, an amusement park, Manly Fun Pier, was opened on the east wharf.
 The amusement park closed in 1989 and the two wharf structures were redeveloped in 1990.

 Improvements were made to the wharf in the first half of the 20th century.
 These were swept away at the end of the inter-war era after the Maritime Services Board decided to construct an "imposing" new wharf during 1938 following several years of local agitation.
 A fire at the wharf in 1939 precipitated further action.